mygol/angular-seed-grunt/README.md

 * Clean the `target` directories, which is where all build artifacts go.
 * Copy all html, js, css, etc to the target.
 * Start a web server on port 8000.
+* Start a Testacular server on port 9876.
-* Start a watch that will update the target whenever your source files change.
+* Start a watch that will copy, lint, and test every change you make.

+To ensure that your tests run, make sure a browser window is open to `localhost:9876`

 ### Coffeescript build